 Watch for my “living history” posts on wearing 18th century clothing, working at a colonial farm and learning first-hand about the life my early American ancestors would have lived.
 It’s beyond amazing to start the day in the 21st century and spend it back in the 1700′s!

 As you explore around Extreme Ancestry -

 1. Read any of the posts here on your laptop or mobile devices, like smartphones and tablets.

 3. Enjoy the photos – many of which are old photos from my family archives or pictures I took with my trusty iPhone camera.
 I use PicMonkey for editing (because it’s easy and I don’t know, or want to learn, Photoshop).

 4. Check out the family surnames I’m currently researching.

-It is my fondest wish that what you read here at Extreme Ancestry inspires you to learn more of your family stories.
+6. Visit Extreme Ancestry on Facebook, Twitter and Pinterest and my Tumblr blog – Hotchpotching.
+It is my fondest wish that what I write inspires you to learn more about your family history and stories.

 Thanks for stopping by.